alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 ---
 layout: post
-title: How I built a personal archive of the web
+title: Building a personal archive of the web, the slow way
 summary: |
   How I built a web archive by hand, the tradeoffs between manual and automated archiving, and what I learnt about preserving the web.
 tags: